You install our free app, we take care of the rest!

 (Note: Amazon Prime has a free 30 day trial, watch some entirely free edited movies!)

-Soon you will be offering a "premium subscription" option (that goes alongside the free one) for $4/month (filters are the same for either).
+Play it My way is Free, you can use it as long as you like without paying a dime.
+Some people would like to "support the cause" and soon we will be offering a "premium subscription" option (that goes alongside the free one) for $4/month (filters are the same for either).

 This will come with heightened customer support, access to advanced features, and option to vote for which movies we edit next.